 Frozen moments: Märta Berglund

 When a forgotten archive of fragile glass negatives is rescued from a city dump, the question arises: Who is the woman behind the lens?
 The traces lead to a name that had vanished entirely from the history of Swedish photography: Märta Berglund, a photographer active in Visby during the 1920s.
 Hidden within the collection is a photographic world in fragments — poignant and intimate portraits created by a unique eye.
 What begins as a chance discovery evolves into an almost improbable detective story, winding through the labyrinth of the medieval streets of Visby and the freezer vaults of the National Archives.
-From these fragments emerges a portrait of a strong, vibrant artist — one of Sweden’s first female photographers, working at a time before women’s rights were an established part of society.
-The story of Märta Berglund is not merely the tale of an individual photographer; it is the story of a piece of national cultural heritage that was on the verge of being lost forever.
+From these fragments emerges a portrait of a strong, remarkable artist; one of Sweden’s first female photographers, working at a time before women’s rights were an established part of society.
+The story of Märta Berglund is not merely the tale of an individual photographer; it is the story of a piece of national cultural heritage that came dangerously close to being lost forever.

-Frozen moments: Märta Berglund is an art documentary film directed by Florence Montmare, produced by MDEMC Produktion AB, Attaché, SVT, Gotlands Filmfond, Swedish Film Institute, with support from Film på Gotland, and Konstnärsnämnden.
+Frozen moments: Märta Berglund is an art documentary directed by Florence Montmare, produced by MDEMC, Attaché, SVT, Gotlands Filmfond, with support from Film på Gotland and Konstnärsnämnden.
 Release in October 2026.